charklie/gruvdots/README.md

 Before actually setting these files into your .config directory, make sure to look through the configurations to make sure any paths are correct and so.

-A couple files need to be set to executables, which are these:
+A couple files need to be set to executables, which are these:'

-.config/waybar/colorscheme_selector.sh
+- .config/waybar/colorscheme_selector.sh
-.config/hypr/restart.sh
+- .config/hypr/restart.sh
-.config/hypr/screenie.sh
+- .config/hypr/screenie.sh

 These files are for my system, its very likely that you will need to change directories' names from /home/charlie to /home/$USER/.